 Your divorce can also be a combination of contested and uncontested so only those issues you can’t resolve on your own, go to court.
 The more you can agree on with your spouse, the faster the case will conclude.

-Almost all matrimonial attorneys know how to help clients through a divorce.
+Almost all matrimonial lawyers know how to help clients through this difficult time.
 We do too.
-We are different from other lawyers in that we prefer that our clients try to go the “uncontested” route first and resolve as many issues as they can between themselves.
+We are different from other divorce lawyers in that we prefer that our clients try to go the “uncontested” route first and resolve as many issues as they can between themselves.
 Only when negotiations fail do we recommend going to court and litigating to the degree necessary to get the issues resolved.
 Our way usually leads to a faster, less costly process that results in a set of binding agreements each client can use as a platform to a new, and hopefully happier life.
 When no agreement can be reached, however, we aggressively fight for your rights in court.

 We seek to find the best solutions for clients who want to move on from an unsatisfactory marital situation.
-Please contact our office to learn how we can help you achieve the positive results you are looking for.
+Please contact our office to learn how our divorce lawyers can help you achieve the positive results you are looking for.